 Behind the rock are 5 pressure plates.
 Pressing these causes music to play.
 Once you can remember which piece of music goes with each plate, pull the lever.
 As each sample of music is played, press the corresponding plate.
 Get all 5 correct to proceed.

 Two robots are in a room playing tic-tac-toe against each other (must get 3 pieces of the same color in any row, column or diagonal).
 You don't have direct control over where the left robot places your gold pieces.
-After losing 5 times, click on the green glow in the middle of the robot and you can program it to win.
-From left to right, place the options in the following order:
+After losing 5 times, click on your robot and place the various options in the following order from left to right:

 - 3 blue

 - 1 blue, 1 gold

 - 3 gold

 Make sure the 3 blue are to the very far left, and the 3 gold are to the very far right, but keep all the others relatively close to the middle.
 Your robot will still lose but should eventually achieve 4 consecutive draws.